Anything Goes (Stage Production)

 Ten years after starring in Anything Goes, Louise Gold returned to The Prince Edward Theatre, in a starring role in another second cast, namely as Tanya in the second cast of Mamma Mia.
 While sixteen years after her Anything Goes triumph, Louise Gold has once again found herself back at The Prince Edward Theatre in a somewhat lesser role in Mary Poppins.
 On the latter Simon Wood was the stage manager.

-“On my second visit, Louise Gold had taken over
+“On my second visit, Louise Gold had taken

-“You’re The Top” and “I Get A Kick Out Of You” her utmost” Ken Sephton,
+songs “You’re The Top” and “I Get A Kick Out Of You” her utmost” Ken Sephton,

 (In Musical Memories: The

 Indie London’s review of a touring production of Anything Goes, which just happens to make a very nice reference to this production: http://www.indielondon.co.uk/Theatre-Review/anything-goes-new-wimbledon-theatre

 Muppet Central/Tibby's Bowl Interview with Louise Gold http://www.muppetcentral.com/articles/interviews/gold.shtml